nickbrowndev/pheonix/phoenix-project.md

 ## Preventing Unplanned Work
 It is important to design in features, and to reduce technical debt to prevent or reduce future unplanned work.
 * Designing for features over stability, security, scalability, manageability, operability, continuity (and all the other 'itties)
+* Prevent unanticipated changes to critical systems that may cause unplanned work through monitoring and configuration management.
 Non-functional requirements such as these need to be designed into the product at the start, they typically cannot be retrofitted later without significant additional cost.

 ## Accepting Work